Opening New Doors

 Designed for secure, independent living, each apartment combines bedroom and living areas for a studio layout (350-400 SF) opening to a courtyard.

 Three meals are provided daily in the dining room.
 There are on-site laundry facilities as well as cable and Wi-Fi internet access in the common areas.

 Just as the Bob Brown House was originally designed with the security and independence of our residents in mind, apartments in the new structure will likewise face a central courtyard, requiring residents and visitors to enter through a secure main entrance to the building.

-Independence Homes, projected for completion in April 2020, is the result of collaborative efforts to help satisfy Lexington’s need for more affordable housing for adults with special needs.
-This planned 24-unit addition to the Bob Brown House building will contain a new, larger kitchen as well as living and dining room areas accessible to bnoth buildings.
-The current dining room will become office space and a laundry facility.
-The new kitchen will include all new commercial equipment.
-Meals will be served in the new dining room.
-The new apartments will open to a courtyard just as in the present building.
+Independence Homes, completed in late 2021, is the result of collaborative efforts to help satisfy Lexington’s need for more affordable housing for adults with special needs.
+This 24-unit addition to the Bob Brown House building contains a new, larger kitchen as well as living and dining room areas accessible to both buildings.
+The current dining room has office space and a laundry facility.
+The new kitchen includes all new commercial equipment.
+Meals are served in the new dining room.
+The new apartments open to a courtyard just as in the present building.

-Just like the Bob Brown House, Independence Homes will serve persons with all types of disabilities, including physical disabilities, visual or hearing impairments, cognitive disabilities, developmental disabilities and mental illness.
+Just like the Bob Brown House, Independence Homes serves persons with all types of disabilities, including physical disabilities, visual or hearing impairments, cognitive disabilities, developmental disabilities and mental illness.